-Which of the following events occurs during Prophase I of meiosis... | Channels for Pearson+
+Which of the following events occurs during prophase I of meiosis... | Channels for Pearson+

 1

 Understand the stages of meiosis: Meiosis consists of two consecutive divisions, meiosis I and meiosis II.
-Prophase I is a part of meiosis I.
+Prophase I is a part of meiosis I, where homologous chromosomes pair up and exchange genetic material.

-Identify the key events of Prophase I: During Prophase I, homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads.
+Learn about synapsis: During prophase I, homologous chromosomes come together in a process called synapsis.
+This pairing is crucial for the next step, crossing over.

-Learn about genetic recombination: While paired, homologous chromosomes exchange genetic material through a process called crossing over, which increases genetic diversity.
+Explore crossing over: Crossing over is the exchange of genetic material between non-sister chromatids of homologous chromosomes.
+This increases genetic diversity in the resulting gametes.

 Watch next